Discover more from Timeless & Timely

 For many collectors, the thrill isn’t the collection itself; it’s the process.
 The hunt.
 Learning deeply about a subject: stamps, coins, baseball cards, cars, books, or lately, NFTs.

-Now, before we get too far, let’s agree to one thing: there is a difference between a collector and an accumulator (someone who has all the discernment of a vacuum cleaner).
+Now, before we get too far, let’s agree on one thing: there is a difference between a collector and an accumulator (someone who has all the discernment of a vacuum cleaner).

 And thus the three Ds of collecting: deliberation, discernment, and display.